benjamincrozat/content/posts/419-page-expired-laravel.md

 It's often a simple issue related to CSRF (Cross-Site Request Forgery) tokens.

-Let's see what it means and how to fix it.
+Let's find out what causes this error and how you can resolve it.

 ##  Why "419 Page Expired" happens and how to fix it

-In your Laravel 8, 9, or 10 applications, whatever the version you are running is, you have likely used the `@csrf` directive in your forms.
+In your Laravel 8, 9, or 10 applications, regardless of the version you're running, you have likely used the `@csrf` directive in your forms.

 This directive generates a hidden input field containing a CSRF token, which is included when submitting the form.